frieZZerr/UJ-E-Business/project_1/readme.md

 docker build -t app .
 ```

-This will build the Docker image with Java and Kotlin installed and ready to use.
+This will build the Docker image with Gradle installed and ready to use.